Search on this blog

 Through Jesus, he says, all things have been brought into being; he is the light and life of humanity, who became flesh and dwelt among us.
 We have seen his glory – face-to-face at last – as of the only begotten of the Father, full of grace and truth.

 God came to us, wrapped in the perishable, temporary covering of flesh and bone, the full intensity and glory hidden within Jesus.
-We have a hint of what that glory was like in Luke 9:29-32, where the veil was lifted momentarily and his appearance was altered, an experience the Bible calls ‘the transfiguration’.
+We have a hint of what that glory was like in Luke 9:29-32, where the veil was lifted momentarily and his appearance was altered, an event the Bible calls ‘the transfiguration’.

 Jesus himself declared that only he could reveal God fully, in his words, “no one knows the Father except the Son and any one to whom the Son chooses to reveal him” (Matt 11:27b) and that “the person who has seen him [Jesus] has seen the Father.”
 (John 14:8-9).